QIN2DIM/hcaptcha-challenger/docs/README.md

 ### Introduction

-hCaptcha Challenger (v0.13.0+) leverages the Spatial Chain-of-Thought capabilities of large language models to build an Agentic Workflow, enabling agents to follow instructions and complete general spatial visual tasks without additional training or fine-tuning.
+hCaptcha Challenger harnesses the spatial chain-of-thought (SCoT) reasoning capabilities of multimodal large language models (MLLMs) to construct an agentic workflow framework.
+This architecture empowers autonomous agents to perform zero-shot adaptation on diverse spatial-visual tasks through dynamic problem-solving workflows, eliminating the requirement for task-specific fine-tuning or additional training parameters.

 The `Agent` controls browser pages through Playwright.
 In your workflow, the Agent is initialized with the `Page` object you pass in, allowing the Agent to take over interactions with the current page.
 You can implement two independent operations through the `Agent`: `click_checkbox` and `wait_for_challenge`.